ky2389/placeholder/README.md

 - x_i^(j) is the i-th data point in cluster j
 - c_j is the center of cluster j

-## Submission Guidelines

-1. Submit a Jupyter notebook with your complete analysis
-2. Include all visualizations
-3. Write a 1-2 page report summarizing your findings
-4. Submit the cleaned dataset

 ## Evaluation Criteria